Proposal support: Could outsourcing help you win more business?

 Creating content like this—that’s truly customer-focused—takes time and effort.
 But it’s worth it.
 Personalized content is more meaningful.
 It’s more likely to engage evaluators and stand out from the competition.
 It also signals that you’re actually listening to your customer and thinking about what they need—rather than replicating boilerplate copy.

 Problem is, RFxs often come in fast and furiously.
 You may have so many bids to work on that you don’t have time to rework the content for each one.
 Your writers can’t keep up, let alone your editors, graphic designers, and desktop publishers.
 And your proposal managers?
 That’s them, crouching over there in the corner, shivering.

-Turning to an outsourced proposal team can help you create quality bids without burning out your staff.
+Turning to outsourced proposal writers can help you create quality bids without burning out your staff.
 If your company is counting on you to win business, getting outside help can give you a real advantage.

-If you’re thinking about working with an outsourced proposal writing team, here’s what you need to know to get started.
+If you’re thinking about working with an outsourced proposal production team, here’s what you need to know to get started.